-Crowds flock to London to see queen’s coffin procession
+Final preparations underway for procession of queen’s coffin

 “It’s a very sad day, but it’s our last opportunity to do our duty for the queen and it’s our first opportunity to do it for the king, and that makes us all very proud,” said Maj.
 Gen. Christopher Ghika, of the Household division, who is responsible for organizing the ceremonial aspects of the queen’s funeral.

-London’s Heathrow Airport said it was adjusting timetables to prevent overhead planes disturbing the procession.
+London’s Heathrow Airport halted flights that could disturbing the procession.
 British Airways canceled 16 flights as a result of the changes.

 The airport said in a statement that the changes would “ensure silence over central London as the ceremonial procession moves from Buckingham Palace to Westminster Hall.”